FarshanAhamed/New-Wordle/README.md

 # New Wordle

-Wordle game recreated in .NET 6 using Razor Pages
+Wordle game recreated in .NET 6 using Razor Pages.
+Check out the [demo](https://new-wordle.azurewebsites.net)

 Here is a small screenshot